Javascript is not enabled.

 Streamlining the guidelines so that women know they should be going in for their first mammogram at age 40 helps to cut down on the confusion over when screening should begin, Omofoye says.
 However, the task force and other professional groups are still out of sync when it comes to how often women need a mammogram.

-On May 9, the American Cancer Society issued a statement applauding the updated recommendations to begin screening starting at age 40.
+When the task force issued its draft screening recommendations in May 2023, the American Cancer Society released a statement applauding the updated recommendations to begin screening starting at age 40.
 “However, further consideration may be required as to the frequency of screening for women under age 55.
-Current evidence indicates that biennial [every other year] screening in this population is associated with a diagnosis of more advanced disease,” said William Dahut, chief scientific officer for the American Cancer Society.
+Current evidence indicates that biennial [every-other-year] screening in this population is associated with a diagnosis of more advanced disease,” said William Dahut, M.D., chief scientific officer for the American Cancer Society.

 Likewise, Jochelson says she “firmly believes” that women, and especially younger women, should be screened every year.
 “Again, younger women have more aggressive cancers.
 And you certainly don’t want to give a cancer two years to grow when you can find it a year earlier.”